 The stations are built in such a way that employees can work on only one product at a time.
 By creating a workspace restricted to the bare minimum, workers naturally carry out their tasks according to the one-piece flow concept.
 Also, as roller tracks also move products more efficiently from one location to the next, employees are less inclined to make unnecessary movements.

-Flow tracks are integrated into workstations to feed workers with parts, raw material, hardware, fasteners, or for sub-assemblies.
+Flow tracks are integrated into lean manufacturing workstations to feed workers with parts, raw material, hardware, fasteners, or for sub-assemblies.
 They are used for small-density bins such as fasteners, whereas portable flow racks units will store bigger parts.
 Additionally, embedding gravity racks into workstations saves floor space and reduces costs.
-When designing return tracks for empty containers under a workstation, remember to make them short enough so as to leave enough room for the workers’ feet.
+When designing return tracks for empty containers under a workstation, remember to make them short enough to leave enough room for the workers’ feet.